Skip To Main Content

 While putting down goals in writing may not seem to be important, research conducted at Dominican University in California has shown that doing so increases the likelihood you’ll achieve the goal you’ve written down.
 What really increases your ability to reach your goals, however, is getting specific about the actions you’ll take to achieve those goals and sharing updates with someone who will keep you accountable.

-Fortunately, it’s easy to get help with that level of specificity around your goals and with the accountability: talk to a financial advisor.
+Fortunately, it’s easy to get help with that level of specificity around your goals and with the accountability: talk to a financial advisor link opens in a new window.
 A good advisor will help you with those important aspects and guide you through the process of setting up a financial plan in the first place.
 Checking in with your advisor once a year also helps keep you accountable for sticking to your plan.
 These check-ins will provide an opportunity to discuss any new needs, wants and wishes and whether you need to make any adjustments to your plan to account for them.

-“At any age, it’s important to meet with a financial advisor and develop a relationship with someone you trust,” says Gambino.
+“At any age, it’s important to meet with a financial advisor link opens in a new window and develop a relationship with someone you trust,” says Gambino.
 “Everybody is different, and everybody has different goals.
 It can be hard to know where to start, and a financial professional can help you figure all of that out.”

 For those who may be thinking about setting a “new decade resolution” and getting serious about a long-term financial plan, Gambino has some initial advice: